Medu Art Ensemble: Members

-As a multiracial collective of cultural workers, Medu comprised more than sixty visual artists, performers, and writers who, despite their different backgrounds and ideological positions, were collectively invested in regional liberation and resistance to apartheid rule.
-Although most members were South African, many hailed from Botswana, Canada, Cuba, Sweden, and the United States of America.
-Members of the collective included Gwen Ansell, Theresa Devant, Sergio-Albio González, Jonas Gwangwa, Basil Jones, Michael Kahn, Heinz Klugg, Keorapetse Kgositsile, Adrian Kohler, Mandla Langa, Hugh Masekela, Gordon Metz, Thamsanqa Mnyele, Judy Seidman, Mongane Wally Serote, Pethu Serote, and Tim Williams, among many others.
+As a multiracial collective of cultural workers, Medu comprised more than sixty visual artists, performers, and writers who were collectively invested in regional liberation and resistance to apartheid rule.
+Members of the collective included Gwen Ansell, Theresa Devant, Sergio-Albio González, Jonas Gwangwa, Basil Jones, Michael Kahn, Heinz Klug, Keorapetse Kgositsile, Adrian Kohler, Mandla Langa, Hugh Masekela, Gordon Metz, Thamsanqa Mnyele, Judy Seidman, Mongane Wally Serote, Pethu Serote, and Tim Williams, among many others.
 The collective originally consisted of just black South African's as its founding members were very much inspired by the Black Consciousness Movement which held the belief, among others, that white sympathisers were ‘more of a hindrance than a help to their cause’.
 Evidently this position of belief changed and was adapted to fit the ideal of a future South Africa that would be home to all men regardless of race and white people were allowed to join and as such it helped gain international funding for the Ensemble.

+Inspirations

+Members of the Medu Art Ensemble were inspired by artists around the world.
+Although the group considered themselves to be an ideologically diverse group, their artworks lean towards socialist and communist teachings.
+The members were influenced by various liberation struggles worldwide and wanted to break away from mainstream art institutions, and Marxist artists all around the world.
+Theorists such as Frantz Fanon, Mao Zedong, and Bertolt Brecht, with African writers such as Wole Soyinka and Ngũgĩ wa Thiong’o furthered the group's cultural thinking.
+The iconography found across the collective's posters partakes of an international socialist and revolutionary lexicon of broken chains, clenched fists, upraised arms, and heroic depictions of activists and freedom fighters.
+This symbolism originated in World War I–era labor and anti-oppression movements across the world and was expressed in the work of Soviet and antifascist poster makers, Mexican muralists and print workshop members, and participants in the Harlem Renaissance.
+Because these cross-cultural influences went against the rigid notions of art, Medu used their work to reflect on the realities of oppressed people under apartheid.